Saida Muna Tasneem

-Saida Muna Tasneem is a Bangladeshi diplomat who has served as High Commissioner of Bangladesh to the United Kingdom and Ambassador to Ireland and Liberia since November 2018.
+Saida Muna Tasneem is a Bangladeshi diplomat who has served as High Commissioner of Bangladesh to the United Kingdom and Ambassador to Ireland and Liberia from November 2018 to September 2024.
 She is the first woman to hold these positions.
-She also serves as Bangladesh's permanent representative to the International Maritime Organization (IMO).
+She is the incumbent First Vice-President to the International Maritime Organization (IMO) since January 2024.
 She was formerly the High Commissioner to Thailand and Cambodia and Bangladesh's representative to the United Nations Economic and Social Commission for Asia and the Pacific.

-Biography
+Background

-Saida Muna Tasneem was born in Dhaka, East Pakistan.
-Her family moved to Beirut, Lebanon in 1975 in order for her father to complete his Ph.D at the American University of Beirut.
+Tasneem was born in Dhaka in the then East Pakistan.
+Her family moved to Beirut, Lebanon in 1975 in order for her father to complete his PhD at the American University of Beirut.
 They later moved back to Dhaka in 1979 where Tasneem completed high school at the Holy Cross Girls' High School.
-She attended the Bangladesh University of Engineering and Technology and graduated in 1988 with a Bachelors of Science in Chemical Engineering.
-Her father, a public servant, encouraged her to take the BCS Examinations, in which she excelled.
-She later completed her Master of Science degree in public policy and management at the University of London's School of Oriental and African Studies.
+She attended the Bangladesh University of Engineering and Technology (BUET) and graduated in 1988 with a bachelor's in Chemical Engineering.
+She later completed her master's in public policy and management at the School of Oriental and African Studies of the University of London.

 Career

-Tasneem began working with the Bangladesh Foreign Service in 1993.
+Tasneem started her career at the Bangladesh Foreign Service in 1993.

 The Bangladeshi Ministry of Foreign Affairs recalled Tasneem from her posting to Bangladesh's United Nations mission in June 2004.

 Ambassador to Thailand and Cambodia

-Tasneem was appointed as the Ambassador for Bangladesh to Thailand and Cambodia on November 14, 2014.
-She met with then-Crown Prince Maha Vajiralongkorn, representing King Rama IX, on September 4, 2015, to present her credentials.
+Tasneem was appointed as the Ambassador for Bangladesh to Thailand and Cambodia on 14 November 2014.
+She met with then-Crown Prince Maha Vajiralongkorn, representing King Rama IX, on 4 September 2015, to present her credentials.

-As Ambassador, it was one of Tasneem's priorities to strengthen religious tourism between the two countries.
+As an ambassador, it was one of Tasneem's priorities to strengthen religious tourism between the two countries.

-Md Nazmul Quaunine took over for Tasneem as the High Commissioner to Thailand on October 23, 2018.
+Md Nazmul Quaunine took over for Tasneem as the High Commissioner to Thailand on 23 October 2018.

 High Commissioner to the United Kingdom, and Ambassador to Ireland and Liberia

-On November 30, 2018, Tasneem was appointed as the 20th High Commissioner to the United Kingdom, and Ambassador to Ireland and Liberia, succeeding Md Nazmul Quaunine.
+On 30 November 2018, Tasneem was appointed as the 20th High Commissioner to the United Kingdom, and an ambassador to Ireland and Liberia, succeeding Md Nazmul Quaunine.
 She became the first woman appointed to the position.

-On May 1, 2019, Tasneem attended a reception at Buckingham Palace, where she presented Quaunine's letter of recall and her letter of credence to Queen Elizabeth II.
-During the meeting, Tasneem wished the Queen for good health and prosperity, and made the request for two forests in Bangladesh (one of which being Lauachhora forest) to be included under the Queen's Commonwealth Canopy — while the Queen praised Bangladesh's economic growth and women empowerment.
+On 1 May 2019, Tasneem attended a reception at Buckingham Palace, where she presented Quaunine's letter of recall and her letter of credence to Queen Elizabeth II.
+During the meeting, Tasneem wished the Queen for good health and prosperity, and made the request for two forests in Bangladesh (one of which being Lawachara National Park) to be included under the Queen's Commonwealth Canopy — while the Queen praised Bangladesh's economic growth and empowerment of women.

-On November 21, 2019, Tasneem met with Irish president Michael D. Higgins at the Áras an Uachtaráin in Dublin, Ireland.
-Tasneem thanked Higgins for his support of Bangladeshi diaspora within Ireland, while Higgins professed his admiration of Prime Minister Sheikh Hasina sheltering of 1.1 million Rohingya refugees from neighbouring Myanmar.
+On 21 November 2019, Tasneem met the Irish president Michael D. Higgins at the Áras an Uachtaráin in Dublin, Ireland.
+Tasneem thanked Higgins for his support of the Bangladeshi diaspora within Ireland, while Higgins professed his admiration of Prime Minister Sheikh Hasina sheltering of 1.1 million Rohingya refugees from neighbouring Myanmar.
 She also openly invited Higgins to open an Irish embassy in Dhaka and to frequently hold bilateral talks to improve relations.